 Reflecting Blackpool as a place

-“The works being collected variously address Blackpool as place and speak to our policy of collecting high quality contemporary art.
+“The works being collected variously address Blackpool as place.
+They speak to our policy of collecting high quality contemporary art.
 These acquisitions provide an important legacy of our fig-futures partnership, but more importantly provide an exciting and relevant curatorial resource for our future exhibition and event programming.

 “We want to thank all the fig-futures partners for making these acquisitions possible, but especially the artists for their insightful and engaging contributions.”

-Artist Ruth Beale, said: “I am really pleased that the Grundy has chosen to acquire Library of Future Societies (Blackpool).
-It’s a living, changing work, made for and by Blackpool.
+Artist Ruth Beale, said: “I’m really pleased that Grundy has chosen to acquire Library of Future Societies (Blackpool).
+It’s a living, changing work.
+Made for, and by, Blackpool.

-“Each time the work is displayed, it will be remade with books held in Blackpool Libraries.
+“Each time it’s displayed, it will be remade with books held in Blackpool Libraries.
 I think that libraries – and galleries – can be litmus papers to what is valued in society.
 It’s a reflection of the library service, the readers, and the books that are in circulation.”

 Curator of Grundy Art Gallery

-Paulette has more than 25 years of experience working within contemporary visual art and is well known for raising the profile of the North West region on a national and international level.
+Paulette has more than 25 years of experience working within contemporary visual art.
+She’s well known for raising the profile of the North West region, on a national and international level.

-As co-founder and co-director of The International 3, a contemporary art gallery based in Salford, Paulette delivered a year round programme of exhibitions and events and has been instrumental in developing projects such as Manchester’s annual contemporary art fair, The Manchester Contemporary.
+Paulette is co-founder and co-director of The International 3, a contemporary art gallery based in Salford.
+There, she’s delivered a year round programme of exhibitions and events.
+Plus being instrumental in developing projects such as Manchester’s annual contemporary art fair, The Manchester Contemporary.

 Paulette comes to the Grundy with a strong track record of identifying and nurturing emerging talent, commissioning and curating high quality contemporary art exhibitions for both gallery and non-gallery settings.
-Over the years, she’s utilised her wealth of experience to support hundreds of emerging artists, many of whom have gone on to achieve regional, national and international recognition.
+Over the years, her wealth of experience has supported hundreds of emerging artists.
+Many of whom have gone on to achieve regional, national and international recognition.

 As well as providing peer support, Paulette has also been successful on many occasions in brokering the acquisition of work by regional artists into major public and private collections, such as the Arts Council Collection and Whitworth Art Gallery’s collection.

-Paulette said she was thrilled to have been selected as the new curator of the Grundy and is keen to continue to champion regional artists from the North West.
+Paulette is thrilled to have been selected as the new curator of the Grundy.
+She’s keen to continue to champion regional artists from the North West.

-Blackpool Council’s Grundy Art Gallery was awarded £80,000 in 2016 by the Art Fund to buy new artworks around the theme of light.
+In 2016, Grundy Art Gallery secured £80,000 from the Art Fund, to buy new artworks around the theme of light.

-The Award is part of the Art Fund’s £400,000 ‘New Collecting Awards’ programme which this year saw six awards given to museums around the British Isles.
+The Award is part of the Art Fund’s £400,000 ‘New Collecting Awards’ programme.
+Six awards were made in 2016 to museums around the British Isles.

-The £80,000 award to Grundy Curator Richard Parry was the joint highest sum, with the same amount going to curators at the Royal Pavilion in Brighton and at the National Galleries of Scotland in Edinburgh.
+The £80,000 award to then Grundy Curator Richard Parry was the joint highest sum.
+The same amount went to curators at the Royal Pavilion in Brighton and the National Galleries of Scotland.

-The idea of the awards is to invest in the development of promising curators at early points in their careers across the UK.
-Through the scheme, museum professionals are each given a budget to pursue a completely new avenue of collecting in their institutions.
+The award invests in the development of promising curators at early points in their careers.
+Museum professionals are each given a budget to pursue a completely new avenue of collecting in their institutions.

 Five out of six of the awards were presented to support contemporary art collecting.
-The scheme not only benefits the museums’ collections, but helps the curators to learn at first-hand about the process of making great acquisitions, and contribute significantly to their professional development.
+The scheme benefits the museums’ collections.
+It also helps the curators to learn at first-hand about the process of making great acquisitions.

-The award is a significant boost for the gallery, which has seen a doubling of audiences through the light strand of its programming and follows a further award from the John Ellerman Foundation, supporting new work with the collection, which has enabled important behind-the-scenes improvements including the employment of a new Collections Manager.
+The award is a significant boost for the gallery.
+It follows a further award from the John Ellerman Foundation, supporting new work with the collection.
+That enabled important behind-the-scenes improvements, including the employment of a new Collections Manager.

-“Blackpool is in many ways the ‘home’ of light in the UK because of the Illuminations, and this is a huge endorsement of the cultural significance of light in the town.
-Nowhere in the country currently focusses on light in this way and we’ve seen a fantastic response to the exhibition Sensory Systems which has shown there is an appetite for international artwork of this kind here.
+“Blackpool is in many ways the ‘home’ of light in the UK because of the Illuminations.
+This is a huge endorsement of the cultural significance of light in the town.
+Nowhere in the country currently focuses on light in this way.
+We’ve seen a fantastic response to the exhibition Sensory Systems.
+It shows there’s an appetite for international artwork of this kind here.

-“Although light is only one part of the gallery’s work, there is an ambition to make the Grundy nationally recognised for it, and that’s starting to happen already through this award.”
+“Although light is only one part of the gallery’s work, there’s an ambition to make the Grundy nationally recognised for it.
+That’s starting to happen already through this award.”

-‘I Know I Know I Know’ by Tracey Emin was displayed as part of NEON: The Charged Line exhibition.
+Grundy Art Gallery acquired a key exhibit from one of the most successful art exhibitions to join the permanent collection.
+‘I Know I Know I Know’ by Tracey Emin was first displayed as part of NEON: The Charged Line exhibition in 2002.

-The work was recently displayed at the gallery in NEON: The Charged Line.
-It traced how artists have worked with neon since the 1960s.
+The work displayed at the gallery in NEON: The Charged Line traced how artists have worked with neon since the 1960s.
 The exhibition saw Emin alongside other stars including Joseph Kosuth, Fiona Banner, François Morellet and Keith Sonnier.
 It also coincided with Blackpool’s famous Illuminations LightPool project.

-Emin is well known for her work with fabric, embroidery and installations.
-Including the notorious ‘My Bed’ which was displayed as part of the Turner Prize in 1999.
-She’s also established a reputation for her evocative and emotionally charged work in neon.
-The artwork the Grundy has purchased, titled ‘I Know I Know I Know’, is from 2002.
-It’s one of the earliest works in neon undertaken by the celebrated artist of the so-called “young British artist” generation.
+Emin is well known for her work with fabric, embroidery and installations – including ‘My Bed’ – part of the Turner Prize in 1999.
+She also has a reputation for her evocative and emotionally charged work in neon.
+‘I Know I Know I Know’, is one of the earliest works in neon from the so-called “young British artist” generation.